servicestage-demo/SpringCloudIntegration/README.md

 # THIS IS UNMAINTAINED

-As Eureka is no longer NMAINTAINED, we decide to develop a new solution https://github.com/huaweicloud/spring-cloud-huawei to bring more valuable feature for users of servicecomb and huawei cloud.
+As Eureka is no longer MAINTAINED, we decide to develop a new solution https://github.com/huaweicloud/spring-cloud-huawei to bring more valuable feature for users of servicecomb and huawei cloud.

 Moving forward I would suggest you use spring cloud huawei for those reasons: